Leudoficus/Used-Motorbike-Price-Prediction/README.md

 # Used-Motorbike-Price-Prediction
-Di portofolio kali ini saya mencoba memprediksi harga jual motor bekas menggunakan dataset Used Price Honda 2016.
-Dataset ini merupakan daftar stock unit konsumen gagal bayar yang sudah diakuisisi perusahaan pembiayaan keuangan.
-Singkat cerita, akhirnya unit-unit ini akan di distribusi di kemudian hari untuk mengurangi kerugian perusahaan.
+In this portfolio I try to predict used price of motorbike using Used Price Honda 2016 dataset.
+This dataset denote list of stock unit from NPL (Non-Perfomed Loan) customer which has been acquired by the finance company.
+In short, finally these units will be distribute in the next day to reduce company loss.
-Untuk itu, saya mencoba untuk memprediksi harga jual motor bekas menggunakan dataset ini menggunakan metode Linier regression sebagai baseline modelnya.
-Selanjutnya menggunakan beberapa metode lainnya seperti Lasso, Ridge, Decision Tree Regressor, Random Forest Regressor, Gradient Boosting Regressor, K-Neighbors Regressor.
-Dan pada akhirnya mendapatkan model terbaik menggunakan metode Gradient Boosting Regressor untuk memprediksi harga jual motor bekas.
+Therefore, I try to predict the used price using Linier regression method as a baseline model.
+Furthermore using several others method as a Lasso, Ridge, Decision Tree Regressor, Random Forest Regressor, Gradient Boosting Regressor, K-Neighbors Regressor.
+And in the end obtain the best model using Gradient Boosting Regressor method to predict used price of motorbike.

 ## **Exploratory Data Analisys**
-saya menganalisa ada beberapa point penting sebelum di lakukan modelling. diantaranya adalah :
+I analyze there are several important point before the modelling. among others are :
-1. Fitur CATEGORY, BRAND MODEL TYPE, MODEL, TYPE, CODE ENGINE ternyata sudah terwakili oleh fitur **GROUP MODEL TYPE**, sehingga pada bagian selanjutnya pada fitur CATEGORY, BRAND MODEL TYPE, MODEL, TYPE, CODE ENGINE akan saya buang.
+1. feature CATEGORY, BRAND MODEL TYPE, MODEL, TYPE, CODE ENGINE turned out to have been represented by **GROUP MODEL TYPE**, so that in the next part these features  CATEGORY, BRAND MODEL TYPE, MODEL, TYPE, CODE ENGINE will be drop.
-2. **DOCUMENT** dengan **STNK Y** memiliki average SOLD PRICE lebih tinggi daripada STNK N walaupun perbedaan tidak terlalu signifikan. baik itu di CONDITION GRADE A,B,C,D.
+2. **DOCUMENT** with **STNK Y** have higher average SOLD PRICE than STNK N even though the different is not significant. even in CONDITION GRADE A,B,C,D.
-3. pada **CONDITION GRADE 'D'** di tahun 2011-2013 tidak ada perbedaan **SOLD PRICE** yang signifikan.
-Dan usia kendaraan di tahun ke-5 & ke-6 (tahun 2010-2011), perbedaan **SOLD PRICE** antara **CONDITION GRADE 'C' & 'D'** juga tidak signifikan.
-Kemungkinan besar dikarenakan tingkat kerusakan yang tinggi.
-Sehingga pembeli tidak memperhitungkan harga pasar, tetapi lebih banyak memperhitungkan harga spare part, dan biaya jasa perbaikan yang tinggi.
+3. In **CONDITION GRADE 'D'** in year 2011-2013 there is no significant different on **SOLD PRICE**.
+And in the age of vehicle in fifth & sixth years old (year 2010-2011), the different of **SOLD PRICE** between **CONDITION GRADE 'C' & 'D'** is not significant also. most likely because of the high damage rate.
+So that the buyer does not take into account the market price, but it takes more into account the price of spare parts, and the high cost of repair services.
-4. sebaliknya untuk usia kendaraan belum 1 tahun (tahun 2016), **CONDITION GRADE** tidak terlalu mempengaruhi **SOLD PRICE** kecuali unit yang kondisinya sangat jelek (CONDITION GRADE 'D').
+4. otherwise for the age less than 1 year old (year 2016), the **CONDITION GRADE** does not affect the **SOLD PRICE** unless unit with very bad condition (CONDITION GRADE 'D').
-5. Pada scatter plot yang saya buat, **CONDITION GRADE 'A'** memiliki karakter **LOST PART** yang lebih kecil dibandingkan Grade B selanjutnya grade C dan D, selain itu juga memiliki **SOLD PRICE** yang cenderung lebih tinggi dibandingkan condition grade B selanjutnya C dan D.
+5. On the scatterplot I made, **CONDITION GRADE 'A'** have a characteristic lower **LOST PART** than a Grade B furthermore grade C and D, besides that it also has a higher **SOLD PRICE** compared with condition grade B next C and D.
-6. fitur **MARKET PRICE, NEW PRICE, SOLD PRICE MINIMUM** memiliki karakter yang sama terhadap fitur **SOLD PRICE**.
-Secara linier, semakin tinggi MARKET PRICE, NEW PRICE, SOLD PRICE MINIMUM semakin tinggi pula SOLD PRICE yang terbentuk sesuai dengan kondisi motor dengan grade A cenderung berada pada posisi SOLD PRICE lebih tinggi, grade B cenderung lebih rendah dari pada grade B dan seterusnya pada grade C & D.
+6. feature **MARKET PRICE, NEW PRICE, SOLD PRICE MINIMUM** have the similar characteristic to the **SOLD PRICE**.
+Linierly, the higher MARKET PRICE, NEW PRICE, SOLD PRICE MINIMUM affect to the higher SOLD PRICE formed in accordance with the grade A tend to be in higher SOLD PRICE, then condition grade B tend to be lower than condition grade B and so on in condition grade C & D.

-## Kesimpulan
+## Summary
 ### 1. Insight :
-Berdasarkan model Analysis,
+Based on analysis model,
-- fitur **NEW PRICE** menjadi fitur yang paling berpengaruh terhadap prediksi **SOLD PRICE**.
+- feature **NEW PRICE** become the most impact feature to predict **SOLD PRICE**.
-- fitur **YEAR** menjadi fitur berpengaruh kedua terhadap prediksi **SOLD PRICE**.
+- feature **YEAR** become the sceond most impact feature to predict **SOLD PRICE**.
-- fitur **LOST PART, GROUP MODEL TYPE, CONDITION GRADE** masih berpengaruh terhadap prediksi **SOLD PRICE** tapi tidak terlalu signifikan jika dibandingkan dengan fitur NEW PRICE dan YEAR.
+- feature **LOST PART, GROUP MODEL TYPE, CONDITION GRADE** still affect features to predict **SOLD PRICE** but it not too significant if compared with NEW PRICE and YEAR.
-- sedangkan fitur **DOCUMENT** sedikit sekali pengaruhnya terhadap fitur **SOLD PRICE**.
+- at the same time feature **DOCUMENT** have very small impact to predict feature **SOLD PRICE**.
-- hasil tuning hyperparameter dengan model **Gradient Boosting Regressor** memiliki nilai **Mean Average Error** sebesar **709166.0635159286**. yang artinya terdapat margin error sebesar +- 709.166,06 poin terhadap hasil prediksi.
+- the result of tuning hyperparameter with **Gradient Boosting Regressor** model have the result of **Mean Average Error** in the ammount of **709166.0635159286**. which means there are margin error as big as +- 709.166,06 point to the prediction result.
-- sedangkan nilai **R2 Score** sebesar **0.9159404231650905**. yang artinya prediksi SOLD PRICE menggunakan model Gradient Boosting Regressor bisa diprediksi dengan akurasi hingga 91,59%.
+- while **R2 Score** value as big as **0.9159404231650905** which means SOLD PRICE predict using Gradient Boosting Regressor model can be predicted with accuracy up to 91,59%.

 ### 2 Recomendations :
-- untuk memprediksi **SOLD PRICE** motor bekas, stake holder wajib memperhatikan dan wajib memiliki referensi Harga Baru (**NEW PRICE**) model dan tipe motor yang akan dijual.
+- to predict **SOLD PRICE** of used motorbike, stakeholders must pay attention and must have a **New Price** reference from the model and type of motorbike for sale.
-- setelah itu, Tahun Produksi (**YEAR**) menjadi parameter kedua yang harus diperhatikan pada saat memprediksi **SOLD PRICE** motor bekas.
+- after that, production year (**YEAR**) become the second parameters what to pay attention to when predicting **SOLD PRICE** of used motorbike.
-- sedangkan Kondisi motor (**CONDITION GRADE**) dan **model tipe** motor hanya menjadi faktor pendukung untuk memprediksi **SOLD PRICE**.
+- whereas the **CONDITION GRADE** and **model type** of motorbike only a supporting factors to predict **SOLD PRICE**.